vojtechkral/bard/README.md

 This is why the font is fairly large, the chords in bold and color, and generally the page real estate tends to be used as much as possible.

-I've tried reading a songbook illuminated only by a campfire or a half-working flashlight over someone's shoulder way too many times to tolerate small fonts and overly empty pages.

 #### Was this software developed with <3 ?

 As a matter of fact, yes, this tool was made by less than three developers.